Uberi/University-Notes/STAT231/STAT231.md

 # 11/5/16

-The reason we have supparies is to figure out the shape of a dataset, and see if we can identify it as following a certain distribution. obtaining the distribution allows us to make predictions about future observations and other useful statistical things.
+The reason we have summaries is to figure out the shape of a dataset, and see if we can identify it as following a certain distribution. obtaining the distribution allows us to make predictions about future observations and other useful statistical things.

 The **five number summary** of a dataset is a common set of summaries: minimum, first quartile, median, third quartile, and, maximum.
 Basically, it gives 5 equally spaced points on the histogram.